jdubois/jdubois-langchain4j-demo/README.md

 ### _Option 1_ : Running in the cloud with Microsoft Foundry and Azure AI Search

+_This is the recommended option for the best experience.
+If environnement variables are not set, it will fallback to option 2 (running locally)_

 This configuration uses:

 - __Chat Model__: Microsoft Foundry with gpt-5-mini